Last Updated on

 - Do not dress your child in tight or restrictive clothing, especially near the belly.

-- Avoid giving your child anti-inflammatory drugs like Ibuprofen.
-You can try acetaminophen for pain instead.
+- Avoid giving your child anti-inflammatory drugs like Ibuprofen without consulting a doctor.

 - Follow a good diet to prevent indigestion.
 Add a good amount of high-fibre foods and fruits.